infoatgodreams/GoDreams-Repository/Roll Ups/Alternative Care/Restoration.md

 - Ensuring the safety of a child victim is a challenging job in non-institutional settings like families.
 It is much easier to adhere to the legal guidelines of safety in formal institutional set-ups because they are well-funded, either run or monitored by the state authorities.
 - Families on the other hand are independent units that may need assistance and support from time to time.
 As per the UN Guidelines for Alternative Care of Children, 2010, efforts need to focus on directing the child to remain or return to their parents, families, or guardians, when appropriate
 - A measure to assess and ensure the safety of CNCP is:
-	**- Social Investigation Report (SIR):**
+### Social Investigation Report (SIR)
 - Typically, ‘found but untraced’ children or those whose rights seem to have been violated are produced before the CWC either by the Childline officials (a national child helpline service), police officials, or any ordinary citizen.
 - Post the initial assessment, if the parents of the child are found, the CWC decides to place the child with the parents or guardians, until the inquiry is completed.
 If the parents or guardians cannot be traced, then, the child is temporarily placed in a CH, until the inquiry is completed.
 - Often, during the period of inquiry, close relatives including the parents of the victim approach the CWC seeking the custody of the child.
 - In such situations, it is critical to conduct a thorough assessment of the family, especially the parents, before restoring the child to them.
 This procedure of inquiry is called the Social Investigation and its report is called Social Investigation Report (SIR).
-            * The SIR needs to be completed within the 15 days of the CWC passing the Order, so that the CWC can pass a Final Order within four months of the first production of the child.
+	- The SIR needs to be completed within the 15 days of the CWC passing the Order, so that the CWC can pass a Final Order within four months of the first production of the child.
-            * The Social Investigation includes interacting with the child, the case worker (the CCI staff) assigned to the child, as well as the Investigating Officer (the police) and any other significant individuals such as the family and school in the case as the Committee deems relevant.
+	- The Social Investigation includes interacting with the child, the case worker (the CCI staff) assigned to the child, as well as the Investigating Officer (the police) and any other significant individuals such as the family and school in the case as the Committee deems relevant.
-            * While the information collected and presented in the SIR is based on facts observed or recorded, there is some scope to add suggestions, recommendations, or pressing observations from the case workers
+	- While the information collected and presented in the SIR is based on facts observed or recorded, there is some scope to add suggestions, recommendations, or pressing observations from the case workers
+- Among other things, social investigation considers the socio-economic background of the family, understands cultural practices, if any, that could make the child vulnerable to exploitation, seeks information about the family’s financial ability to look after the child, and tries to understand if the family, in any way, benefited from the child’s exploitation.
+- During the visit, case workers also observe the family dynamics and the parents’ understanding of the victim’s vulnerability.
+- These observations are documented in the Social Investigation Report (SIR) as these are valuable sources of information to assess whether the family is equipped to address the child’s need for care and protection.
+- The facts in the Social Investigation Report (SIR) along with the case workers’ observations, enable the CWC to make an informed decision about the child’s rehabilitation and restoration.

 ## Care and Protection
-    * While safety has a more physical connotation of keeping the child safe, care and protection entails the socio-cultural elements of a child’s well-being.
+- While safety has a more physical connotation of keeping the child safe, care and protection entails the socio-cultural elements of a child’s well-being.
     * Multiple aspects are covered under the care and protection, these are:

-	    ### Immunity against re-trafficking
+    * ### Immunity against re-trafficking
 	    - When victims are trafficked by known persons (known as acquaintances) into the sex trade, there is a possibility of the victim being sexually maltreated, intimidated, threatened, or trafficked yet again.
 	    - In cases where the trafficker (or their family) is in close physical proximity to the child victim and their family, their vulnerability increases.
 Thus, restoring a child victim in such environments may not be safe.
 	    - The child victim’s physical proximity to the trafficker needs to be assessed and considered while conducting the inquiry and making a decision for restoration